UCL-CloudLabs/Docker-sample/README.md

  - It's possible that the following command is also required to be run from the VM, in addition to the Azure configuration:
  `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 3838 -j REDIRECT --to-port 80` (or swapping 80 and 3838 if following the second way above)

+- After changing the configuration file, shiny-server has to be restarted with:
+`sudo systemctl restart shiny-server`